fsantanna/fsantanna.github.io/menu.md

 ```

 Not only this approach requires the called screen to be aware of its parent
-navigation flow, but it also relies on a data structure to simulate a
+navigation track, but also relies on a data structure to simulate a
 control-flow mechanism.

 [1]: https://handwiki.org/wiki/Direct_style
 [2]: https://github.com/Pingus/pingus/blob/master/src/pingus/screens/pingus_menu.cpp#L178
 [3]: https://github.com/Pingus/pingus/blob/master/src/pingus/worldmap/worldmap_screen.cpp#L179

+- What other typical game behaviors rely on CPS?
+- How do you feel about the direct style implementation?

 Comment on <img src="twitter.png" style="vertical-align:middle"> [@\_fsantanna](https://twitter.com/_fsantanna/status/TODO).